brianhigh/envh543/R_and_textbook_resources_ENVH-543.md

 [Quantitative microbial risk assessment](http://alliance-primo.hosted.exlibrisgroup.com/UW:all:CP51230982940001451), Charles N. Haas Joan B. Rose; Charles P. Gerba.
 2014  Hoboken, New Jersey: Wiley.

+### Microbiological Risk Assessment in Food Processing

+- Provides a detailed coverage of the key steps in MRA and how it can be used to improve food safety
+- A standard work on one of the most important aspects of food safety management

+[Microbiological Risk Assessment in Food Processing](http://alliance-primo.hosted.exlibrisgroup.com/UW:all:CP71155643330001451), Martyn Brown; Michael Stringer, 1950-.
+2002 Boca Raton, Fla. : CRC Press ; Cambridge, England : Woodhead Pub.

 ### EnvStats

 - EnvStats is a comprehensive R software library for environmental scientists,